soamane/soamane/README.md

 Development Experience:

 - Projects in the gaming field: Launching and supporting unofficial startups
-- Web Communications: Developing applications using the **Yandex.Weather API**
+- Web Communications: Developing applications using the <a href="https://github.com/soamane/Yandex-API">Yandex.Weather API Project</a>
-- Authorization System: Developing a client-server system for managing access to paid resources
+- Authorization System: Developing a client-server system for managing access to paid resources <a href="https://github.com/soamane/Aceid">Aceid Project</a>